ioan-chera/eureka-editor/README.txt

 F11 : increase brightness (gamma)

-c : clear offsets on highlighted sidedef x : align X offset with wall to the left y : align Y offset with wall to the left z : align both X + Y offsets
+r : adjust offsets on highlighted wall (with the mouse) c : clear offsets on highlighted wall

+x : align X offset with wall to the left y : align Y offset with wall to the left z : align both X + Y offsets